-You are strongly encouraged to upload a photo.
-This photo will be used for your Marlin ID.
+You need to upload a photo for your Marlin ID and the University Directory.
 If you download an acceptable photo (using the criteria listed below), your ID will be mailed to you.
 Please send your photo to security@vwu.edu.